Elif Ağca Yarar

-Nedime Elif Ağca Yarar (born February 10, 1984 in Ankara), also known as Nedime Elif Ağca Öner, is a retired national level Turkish volleyball player who last played for Fenerbahçe.
+Nedime Elif Ağca Yarar (born February 10, 1984, in Ankara), also known as Nedime Elif Ağca Öner, is a retired national level Turkish volleyball player who last played for Fenerbahçe.
 She is 186 cm tall and plays as setter.
 She studied at Marmara University.

 Career

 Since the 2012/2013 season, she plays for the Turkish club Fenerbahçe.
-She played with this club in the 2012 FIVB Club World Championship and won the bronze medal and the Best Setter award after defeating Puerto Rico's Lancheras de Cataño 3-0.
+She represented the club in the 2012 FIVB Club World Championship and won the bronze medal and the Best Setter award after defeating Puerto Rico's Lancheras de Cataño 3-0.